J1ngAo/j1ngao.github.io/README.md

 1. **Java + Spring Framework Project**: A collection of classic games such as Pac-Man and Mario.
 2. **Resume Integration**: I am in the process of adding my resume to the website.
-3. **Interactive "About" Section**: Inspired by [xx](https://github.com/xx), I am developing an interactive terminal that uses CLI commands to navigate and retrieve information, making the website more engaging.
+3. **Interactive "About" Section**: Inspired by Shelley Vohr(https://github.com/codebytere), I am developing an interactive terminal that uses CLI commands to navigate and retrieve information, making the website more engaging.